rust-lang/rust/src/doc/book/choosing-your-guarantees.md

 ## `*const T` and `*mut T`

 These are C-like raw pointers with no lifetime or ownership attached to them.
-They just point to some location in memory with no other restrictions.
+They point to some location in memory with no other restrictions.
 The only guarantee that these provide is that they cannot be dereferenced except in code marked `unsafe`.